Vanley Burke: Life and work

 "It's just about the ability to see something others may be unable to see, in terms of the value.
 Then show people.
 They need to see their contribution to this community.
 I mean, they have been contributing to this thing from the 50s and it's gone beyond, but there is no reference anywhere.
 It's about having themselves reflected, they are so desperate to see themselves.
 But this will be there, it isn't going anywhere....".

 The British Library conducted an oral history interview (C459/217) with Burke in 2014 for its Oral History of British Photography collection.

 In 2015, Burke recreated the front room of his home in Birmingham's Ikon Gallery, for a show characterised as "a living archive of untold black British history".

-In 2018, the site-specific installation Vanley Burke: 5000 Miles and 70 Years was part of the events at mac, Birmingham, commemorating the 70th anniversary of the arrival of the SS Empire Windrush from the Caribbean to the UK.
+In 2018, the site-specific installation Vanley Burke: 5000 Miles and 70 Years was part of the events at mac, Birmingham, commemorating the 70th anniversary of the arrival of the HMT Empire Windrush from the Caribbean to the UK.

 Burke was a guest on BBC Radio 4's programme Desert Island Discs, first broadcast on 4 November 2018, when he was interviewed by Lauren Laverne and explained his motivation for documenting culture and history.

 In 2021, London's National Portrait Gallery acquired a portrait of Burke by photographer Pogus Caesar.

 Burke was the recipient of a 2022 Paul Hamlyn Award for his contribution to Visual Art.